A photo guide to common bumblebees

 It is not always easy to tell apart males and worker bumblebees in the field.
 A good thing to look for is whether the bumblebee is carrying pollen on it’s back legs.
 If it is then it is a worker bumblebee as males and cuckoo bumblebees do not collect pollen in pollen baskets.
 The pollen can be a variety of colours depending on what flower it has been collected from!
 Queen bumblebees are usually easy to tell apart since they are a lot larger than workers and males.
 Another interesting point is that male bumblebees do not sting.

 I hope you have enjoyed my guide to common Bumblebees.
 If you would like to learn more then I recommend looking at the Bumblebee Conservation website.

-I hope you have enjoyed my guide to spring bees (summer guide coming soon!).
 If you would like to learn more I recommend the Flickr site of Steven Falk and the book Field Guide to the Bees of Great Britain and Ireland by Steven Falk and Richard Lewington.